School of Pharmacy faculty co-endow fund

 By chance, Gretchen and Don Brophy (M.S.’04/M), Donohoe’s colleagues in the School of Pharmacy and longtime members of the school’s Galen Society for leadership donors, had recently started to explore new possibilities to expand their support, including creating an endowed scholarship if the donation could be shared.

-The match was made, and together, the Brophys and Donohoes gave $25,000 to endow the Krista and Brendan Donohoe/Gretchen and Donald Brophy Recruitment Scholarship in the VCU School of Pharmacy.
+The match was made, and together, the Brophys and Donohoes gave $25,000 in support of the Make It Real Campaign for VCU to endow the Krista and Brendan Donohoe/Gretchen and Donald Brophy Recruitment Scholarship in the VCU School of Pharmacy.

 A recruitment scholarship is one that is offered to a competitive applicant who has been accepted to the school but who has not yet officially enrolled with the goal of securing his or her commitment to the institution.
 Such awards are often instrumental in recruiting top performing students.